Health

 The injections are done with ultrasound guidance so that they’re as safe as possible — the ultrasound helps us find the exact spot to deliver medicine in your lymph nodes.

-It doesn’t take more than a few minutes to give the actual shot, then you’ll be asked to stick around for a few minutes afterward to ensure that you don’t have an adverse reaction to the injection.
+Typically it takes a few minutes to give the actual shot, then you’ll be asked to stick around for about 30 minutes afterward to ensure that you don’t have an adverse reaction to the injection.

 Are ILIT shots safe?